Gynaephora groenlandica: Parasitoids

-Many G. groenlandica caterpillars perish during development due to parasitoids, namely the tachinid fly Exorista thula and the ichneumonid wasp Hyposoter diechmanni.
-Exorista thula was described from Ellesmere Island in 2012 and is a gregarious parasitoid; on the island it killed roughly 20% of the third and fourth instars of its host.
-Despite occurring together with the closely related Gynaephora rossii here, Exorista thula is only known to attack G. groenlandica, whereas Chetogena gelida is host specific to G. rossii.
-In general, more than two thirds of Gynaephora are killed by parasitoids, and parasitism in G. groenlandica causes more than 50% mortality.
+Many G. groenlandica caterpillars perish during development due to parasitoids, namely the tachinid fly (Exorista thula) and the ichneumonid wasp (Hyposoter diechmanni).
+E. thula was described from Ellesmere Island in 2012, and is a gregarious parasitoid; on the island, it killed roughly 20% of the third and fourth instars of its host.
+Despite co-occurring there with the closely related Gynaephora rossii, E. thula is only known to attack G. groenlandica, whereas Chetogena gelida is host specific to G. rossii.
+In general, more than two-thirds of Gynaephora are killed by parasitoids, and parasitism in G. groenlandica causes more than 50% mortality.
 The probability of parasitism increases towards the end of the species' active period, which coincides with declining rates of feeding.

 The hibernaculum, in which larvae spend a dominant portion of their lives, acts as a defensive barrier to parasitism.

 Physiology

 Flight

 While females of this species have fully developed wings and may take flight for a short time, they usually do not fly.
-It is worth noting, however, that while Arctic-inhabiting females tend to remain flightless, females of the more southern alpine subspecies are often more mobile.
+Although Arctic-inhabiting females generally remain flightless, females of southerly alpine subspecies are often more mobile.

 In contrast, males tend to fly high, fast, and erratically during the day.